 - Cloud Cuckoolander: Carmelita Chu collects butterflies.
 It takes Chester a while to figure out a way to keep her head in the game.

-- Disguised in Drag: In order to help the Ladybugs (and get close to Kimberly Mullen), Matt becomes "Martha".
+- Disguised in Drag: In order to help Chester get a promotion at work (and get close to his boss's daughter Kimberly Mullen), Matt becomes "Martha".

 - Mistaken for Pedophile: Towards the end, as Chester's plot is exposed and Bess throws him out, Chester's attempts to explain his troubles to a bartender could probably have been worded better - "I dressed her son up like a girl and talked him into playin' with me..."

-- Earlier in the movie, Chester is in a dressing room with Matt, helping the boy try on girl's clothes.
-During this, Matt is crying out in pain, and Chester is making comments like "Your mother would kill me if she knew about this", and "You're doing it!
-You're doing it!".
-The two emerge from the dressing room, with Matt looking like a girl.
+- Earlier in the movie, Chester is in a dressing room with Matthew, helping him try on girl's clothes.
+During this, Matt is crying out in pain, and Chester is making comments like "Your mother would kill me if she knew about this", and "If it's too tight, you'll get used to it!".
+The two emerge from the dressing room, with Matt now looking like a girl.
 Chester, spotting a real little girl with her mother, greets her, causing the girl's mother to faint.